 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You submit six essays; three are submitted at the end of the Autumn term and three at the end of the Spring term (essays are usually around 4,000 words long).
+You submit six essays; three are submitted at the beginning of Spring Term and three at the beginning of Summer Term.
+Essays are usually around 4,000 words long.

-From political research to journalism, marketing and HR, a masters degree in Conflict, Governance and Development leads to a broad range of career opportunities.
+From political research to journalism, marketing and HR, a Masters degree in Conflict, Governance and Development leads to a broad range of career opportunities.

 Our students have found work in central or local government, non-governmental organisations, community and voluntary organisations, social enterprise, higher education, accountancy and banking organisations, law firms, media companies and international and global development bodies.

 The best thing about studying at York is the learning environment.
-The classes are such engaging settings for discussing and analysing the debates being had between academics in the field, and the courses are very well organised, with comprehensive reading lists and carefully structured module content.Peter, MA Conflict Governance and Development
+The classes are such engaging settings for discussing and analysing the debates being had between academics in the field, and the courses are very well organised, with comprehensive reading lists and carefully structured module content.Peter, MA Conflict, Governance and Development

-Contact our admissions team if you have any questions
+Get in touch if you have any questions

-We offer a range of campus accommodation to suit you and your budget, from economy to deluxe.
+We offer a range of campus accommodation to suit you and your budget, from economy to premium.

 Explore campus and city life and hear what our current students have to say about living here.